CarenM/Getting-and-Cleaning-Data/README.md

-# This is the README.md as part of the course project for the Coursera course: Getting and Cleaning Data offered by Jeff Leek, PhD, Roger D. Peng, PhD, Brian Caffo, PhD
+##### This is the README.md as part of the course project for the Coursera course: Getting and Cleaning Data offered by Jeff Leek, PhD, Roger D. Peng, PhD, Brian Caffo, PhD

+#####
+this repository contains the files:
+README.md         describing the script, conducted analysis and context of this repository run_analysis.R    which runs the analysis descript below codebook          describing the variables and values of tidy_dataset.txt
+#####

 The script run_analysis.R merges two datasets (test.txt and train.txt) into one.
 Adds a list of subjects and activities to the new dataset.